-Some say they were born to art, that it's all they ever wanted to do - to draw, to paint.
-And they pursued their dream with teeth-gritted determination and unlimited passions - but I never chose art as my career path.
+Some say they were born to art.
+That it's all they ever wanted to do.
+Pursuing their dream with teeth-gritted determination and fiery passion - but I never set out to make drawing my career path.
 If i had a 'secret origin', I'd say it was 'by accident'.

 Don't get me wrong, I always loved comics, started to read them around the age of 4, and started to draw my own not long after.
 But i just did them for fun and to pass time at the back of maths class.
 Then i started to grow pubic hairs and notice girls and lost ALL interest in a career or planning my future.
 I just wanted to muck around with my mates and Debbie Everard.

 Then i wanted to be Joe Strummer or Dave Vanian, that didn't happen.
 Then i wanted to be Sam Raimi or Luci Fulci, that didn't happen.
-So i found myself a bit disenchanted, bit lost, and started drawing again, then enrolling at art school, still busy with the bands and the film-making, but suddenly fired up with a renewed interest in comics and illustration.
+So i found myself a bit disenchanted, bit lost, and started drawing again.
+Went and enrolled at art school, still busy with the bands and the film-making, but suddenly fired up with a renewed interest in comics and illustration.

-And eventually, almost as a reaction to the blinkered wankers who attempted to teach me how to draw and what to draw - and fuelled by a few like-minded students - i walked away from art school and set up as a 'freelance artist'.
+And eventually, almost as a reaction to the blinkered wankers who attempted to teach me how to draw - and what to draw - i walked away from college and set up as a 'freelance artist'.
 Didn't know what the fuck i was doing, but it felt right.

 Then fate/uncanny good timing landed me the dream-gig of drawing Mr. X for Vortex Comics.
-It all happened very fast, too fast, and because of silly things i was doing in my personal life - it ended just as fast.
+It all happened very fast.
+Way too fast!
+And because of silly things i was doing in my personal life - it ended just as fast.
 And from then on, my career stalled and spluttered, and on many occasions i found myself unemployed, and without a penny to rub.

 I was busy moving house at the time, having a relationship meltdown, and finishing up a bunch of samples/pitches, but hungry for a good break - i leaped at the chance.
 It was mostly a nightmare: tight deadlines, working all hours, waiting for a book that sometimes arrived in chapters or a few paragraphs at a time, re-writes, re-thinks, re-draws, along with an editor who thought he could write it better - which he couldn't.